NophaieViscente/quintoAndar/README.md

 <h1 align="center"> Realtor </h1>

-### Objective of this project :
+## Objective of this project :
-<b> Given an input, the algorithm provides the apartments/houses that best match the customer's choice. </b>
+**Given an input, the algorithm provides the apartments/houses that best match the customer's choice.**

-### How was it built?
+## How was it built?
 * The first step was data collection;
-Property data were collected through a crawler from the quintoandar.com.br website.
+**Property data were collected through a crawler from the quintoandar.com.br website.**

 To install libs use requirements.txt